maread99/pyroids/README.md

 ## Play me!

+If pyroids was installed via pip then the application \*should launch with from the command line with a simple:

+	$ pyroids

+...and to launch with settings defined by a configuration file (see [Game Customisation](https://github.com/maread99/pyroids#game-customisation) section), for example 'novice.py':

+    $ pyroids novice

+\* the above requires that the *Scripts* directory, of the python environment to which pyroids was installed, is included to the PATH environmental variable.

-Once installed, pyroids can be launched directly from the command line or via the launch() function.
+Alternatively pyroids can be launched directly from the play module.
+Either **from the command line** as a script:

-#### From the command line:

     $ python -m pyroids.play

-To launch with settings defined by a configuration file (see [Game Customisation](https://github.com/maread99/pyroids#game-customisation) section), for example 'expert.py':
+...or with a configuration file, for example 'expert.py':

     $ python -m pyroids.play expert

-If pyroids was installed via pip then the application \*might also launch with default settings with a simple:

-	$ pyroids

-\* requires that the *Scripts* directory, of the python environment to which pyroids was installed, is included to the PATH environmental variable.
+Or from **within a python environment** to which pyroids is installed:

-#### Using launch function:

-    >>> import pyroids
+    >>> from pyroids import play
-    >>> pyroids.launch()
+    >>> play.launch()

-To launch with settings as defined by a configuration file (see [Game Customisation](https://github.com/maread99/pyroids#game-customisation) section), for example 'novice.py':
+...with a configuration file:

-    >>> pyroids.launch('novice')
+    >>> play.launch('expert')

 ## Game Customisation